antonkomarev/github-profile-views-counter/README.md

 Cloud solution launched as 100% free experience.
 You can [help me cut server costs] if you like this service.

-If you want to see big numbers in your profile, deploy a standalone solution, and you will not need to write a bot and spam our server.
+If you want to see big numbers in your profile, deploy a standalone solution to draw any views count you want without spamming our server.
 Everybody knows that any counters could be faked.

 > A billion fake profile views doesn't make you a very popular person, it makes you a person with a billion number in the counter.